SysWhiteDev/Classeviva2Cal/README.md

 ```bash
 bun run index.ts
 ```
-*NOTE: To keep the calendar up-to-date, you will need to run the script periodically, to do this you can set up a cron job to run the script periodically.
+*NOTE: To keep the calendar up-to-date, you will need to run the script periodically.
+To do this, you can set up a cron job to run the script periodically.
 For example, to run it every day at 8 AM.*

-5. Subscribe to the generated ics file in your preferred calendar app.
+5. Subscribe to the generated `.ics` file in your preferred calendar app.

-*NOTE: You need to make the file available on a web server, to do this i used nginx but you can use any web server you prefer.*
+*NOTE: You need to make the file available on a web server.
+To do this, I used Nginx, but you can use any web server you prefer.*

-If you set up everything correctly, your url should be something like this:
+If you set up everything correctly, your URL should be something like this:

 ```
 https://yourbeautifulserver.com/agenda.ics
 ```

+6. Profit! 🎉
 <br/>

 ---

 # Liked it?
 Star it! ⭐